Spontaneous scalarization: Theoretical background: mechanism and theories

 \subsubsection{Tachyonic instability in curved spacetime}

-In the previous section we considered a scalar field that exhibited a tachyonic instability in flat spacetime.
+In Sec.~\ref{tachyonquenched} we considered a scalar0field that exhibited a tachyonic instability in flat spacetime.
 The generalization to curved spacetime is simple.
 If we promote the Minkowski metric to some general curved background described by a metric $g_{\mu\nu}$, Eq.~\eqref{eq:phi4lin} becomes